Dandelions is a unique Friday morning class that inspires emerging writers, readers, adventurers, and explorers!

-Dandelions Winter is a combination of indoor and outdoor play-based literacy, story-creation, art, and drama activities.
-Students create original stories, explore language and the alphabet through play and literature (including poetry, fiction, and non-fiction), act out stories, and have regular fine motor practice.
-Dandelions Winter meets at Families Together and will explore outdoor neighborhood sites in small groups of 5-6 students and 1 teacher.
-The winter session does not require parent chaperones.
+In the winter, Dandelions expands to a three hour class that meets at Families Together without parent chaperones.
+It includes neighborhood outdoor exploration combined with indoor play-based literacy, story-creation, art, and drama activities.
+In small groups of seven students, students create original stories, explore language and the alphabet through play and literature (including poetry, fiction, and non-fiction), act out stories, and have regular fine motor practice.

-Children must be 3 1/2 and a student in another FTCNS class to attend Dandelions.
-In all Dandelions sessions, students eat a snack brought from home.
-See the Dandelions tuition schedule below.
+Children must be 3 1/2 and a student in an FTCNS core class to attend Dandelions.

 If you are interested in the class, but aren’t sure if it is right for your child, here are some questions to guide your decision.
 Is your child: